-We all like to think of ourselves as discerning travellers – more concerned about the local culture, customs, fauna, and flora of the exotic places we are visiting than ticking off a bucket list and posing for selfies at iconic landmarks.
+We all like to think of ourselves as discerning travellers.
+More concerned about the local culture and customs of the exotic places we visit than what we’re wearing.

-We like to give the impression that we are care free and unconcerned about how we look when casually strolling along winding Italian streets or riding a scooter in Bali.
+We like to give the impression that we are care free when casually strolling along winding Italian streets.
+Or riding a scooter in Bali.

-One of the amazing benefits of travel is being in a completely different environment to our day-to-day lives and being able to dress in a way that is more casual than the usual office-friendly attire.
+One of the amazing benefits of travel is being in a completely different environment and being able to dress in a way that is more casual than the usual office-friendly attire.

-Travel style is liberating, and something that I fully embrace – although it is also something I have perhaps embraced a little too much in the past.
+Travel style is liberating, and something that should be embraced.
+Although it’s something I have perhaps embraced a little too much in the past.

 Between the years of 2009 and 2012, I threw myself into the backpacker lifestyle after leaving my job as a newspaper reporter.

-Working as a journalist required a conservative style, especially when court reporting or attending official events, and I always felt restricted as I dressed in “business” clothes each morning.
+Working as a journalist required a conservative style, especially when court reporting or attending official events.
+But “business” clothes are restrictive and I longed for something more relaxed.

-Then, after booking a one-way ticket to New Zealand that kick started an almost decade-long adventure, I was finally free and I swapped sober clothes for beach wear, a tie-dye top (I blame the Gili Islands in Indonesia), an anklet with bells on it (I loved it), and a (short-lived) nose piercing.
+Then, after booking a one-way ticket to New Zealand that kick started an almost decade-long adventure, I was finally free of office attire.
+So, I swapped sober clothes for beach wear, a tie-dye top (I blame the Gili Islands in Indonesia), an anklet with bells on it (I loved it), and a (short-lived) nose piercing.

-Needless to say, I no longer dress that way, but the style freedom that travel offers still excites me, and, I’m not afraid to admit, that I sometimes yearn for the days when I wore my jangling, bell-adorned anklet with pride.
+Sadly, nothing lasts forever and I no longer dress that way.
+But the freedom that travel offers still excites me, and I’m not afraid to admit that I still yearn for the days when I wore my jangling, bell-adorned anklet with pride.